olson-sean-k/wax/README.md

 Globs are encoded as strings called glob expressions that resemble Unix paths consisting of nominal components delimited by separators.
-Wax exposes its APIs via the [`Glob`] type, which is constructed from a glob expression via inherent functions or the [`FromStr`] trait.
+Wax exposes its APIs via the [`Glob`] type, which is constructed from a glob expression via inherent functions or standard conversion traits.
 All data is borrowed where possible but can be copied into owned instances using `into_owned`.

 ```rust
 use wax::Glob;